-Hello everyone, my name is zigge and on this guide, I’m going to share with you the best Clash Royale Decks for Grand Challenges, Tournaments, and Ladder.
+Hello everyone, I’m zigge and here are the best Clash Royale Decks for Grand Challenges, Tournaments, and Ladder!
 I have shown the strongest versions of popular deck archetypes but there are certainly other variations that are viable.

 I’d be quite surprised if you didn’t know this deck by now.
 It’s been in the game for 2+ years and is still viable, although not at its peak.